Solo runs are easy to cut short

 The flexibility

-Use the same app outdoors with GPS, indoors with wearables, or in Ghost Mode at 6am.
+Use the same app outdoors with GPS, indoors with wearables, or on a StairMaster — one app for every session.

 The retention loop